josejuanrguez/Asilidae/README.md

 ## Hey, wouldn't it be better if you <put your advice, suggestion, whatever...here>?

 I know I can improve the code a lot in many ways but keep in mind that my objective is keeping the code as simple as any person can understand it.
-Anyway, if you have any suggestions, I'd be pleased to know it.
+Anyway, if you have any suggestions, I'd be pleased to know them.

 Thank you very much for your attention.